Windower/docs/_pages/cli.md

 | `--args <arg-string>` | Sets teh arguments to pass to the executable.
 Only meant to be used together with `--executable`.
 One string expected, if multiple arguments need to be passed, they need to be quoted. <br>Default: None. |

 ## Functional Arguments
+These arguments control the behavior of the application.

 | Argument | Description |
 |:---|:---|
 | `-h|--hide` | Hides the UI.
 Only makes sense in combination with specifying a profile, or with the `--quit` or `--update` flags. <br>Default: Not set. |